 The existing serviceways and through-site links are an integral component of the pedestrian movement system, providing direct access between the street frontage, serviceways and rear parking areas.
-The north-south oriented street grid in the city centre provides excellent connectivity in this direction, but the city's street pattern would benefit from additional through-site links in an east-west direction.
+The north-south oriented street grid in the City Centre provides excellent connectivity in this direction but the City's street pattern would benefit by additional through-site links in an east-west direction.
 This will assist in reducing the overall street block size.

 In some blocks, additional north-south connections will also improve accessibility and choice.
-Additionally, laneways provide for site servicing in a manner that protects the quality of main street frontages in the city centre.
+Additionally, laneways provide for site servicing in a manner that protects the quality of main street frontages in the City Centrecity centre.

-- 1. Improve access and choice in the city centre by providing through-site links as redevelopment occurs. - 2.
+- Improve access and choice in the City Centrecity centre by providing through-site links as redevelopment occurs. - 2.
 Reduce the size of large street blocks to provide greater movement choice. - 3.
 Create clear and direct throughways for pedestrians. - 4.
 Increase the range of economic opportunities. - 5.
 Retain and enhance existing through site links as redevelopment occurs. - 6.
-Enable active street frontages on through site links. - 7.
-Discourage vehicular access from the primary street frontages.
+Enable active street frontages on through site links. - Discourage vehicular access from the primary street frontages.
 Vehicular access shall be provided from secondary streets or laneways.